 We paid 40 sol (€10) per person.
 You can pre-book on BusBud.com, but we just rocked up as usual, which allowed us to pick the cheapest journey.

 On the bus, we were given a small snack pack (a little cake and a basic roll with ham and cheese), a choice of drink between Coca-cola, Inca cola or water and later a hot drink, coffee or tea.
 Each seat had its own TV with movies and headphones (in Spanish).
 It was like being on a plane.
 The air con was blaring though, so bring a jumper.

 The only other company we found going to Ica was Transmar.
 Across the road from Cruz del Sur, on the same street, Javier Prado.

 They had the same timetable and prices so we opted for Cruz del Sur because they’re generally a more luxurious line and there was, for once, no difference in price.

 Note: When you get to Ica!

-Exit terminal in Ica and head right to the main road, and then turn left, after 3 blocks you should come to the square.
-Don’t go left when you exit terminal.
-We were warned it’s very dangerous by a taxi man who wasn’t actually trying to get us into his cab.
+Exit the terminal in Ica and head right to the main road, and then turn left, after 3 blocks you should come to the square.
+Don’t go left when you exit the terminal.
+We were warned it was very dangerous by a taxi man who wasn’t actually trying to get us into his cab.

 I would suggest you do a bit of shopping around as we did see matrimonial rooms advertised for 30 Sol (€8) per night and singles from 25 Sol (€6.50), and hey, every little helps right?